 Emojis are universal and international, non-language specific, but sometimes the characters has different connotations, depending on sender/receiver and (cultural) context.

-Emojis are not only for teenagers, stats from Instagram says that about 50% of all captions contain at least one emoji and major brands use them as a part of their marketing.
+Emojis are not only for teenagers, stats from Instagram say that about 50% of all captions contain at least one emoji and major brands often use them as a part of their marketing.

 How can emojis be a part of your communication and marketing?

 Emojis can (and should) be a part of your corporate tone of voice.
 They will make your message more personal and add nuance, in your own updates and in comments you make online; on various platforms, depending on your audience.

 Emojis will make your brand or company more human.
 See them as a way to enhance your message, making it possible to say more with less.
 Hopefully emojis will make conversations with your customers, clients or followers better.

 Any downsides?
 Sometimes emojis adds a casual tone, which has to align with your overall communication strategy.
 Emojis can be confusing for people not used to them.
 And Google don’t show emojis in search results, making emoji SEO hard.